-Hawkeye provides a variety of accommodations for qualified students with disabilities.
-Services are designed to enhance the student's abilities and are based upon a student's individual needs.
-The College makes every effort to assure that qualified students with disabilities have equal access to all services.
-Students requesting special accommodations are urged to contact 319-296-4014 to initiate the process of obtaining accommodations prior to the start of the semester.
+Students requesting special accommodations are urged to contact The Student Development Office on the upper level of Hawkeye Center or call 319-296-4014 to initiate the process of obtaining accommodations prior to the start of the semester.
 The student is responsible for providing documentation of the disability.